Hawaii Chaos: The Internet Broke Emergency Alerts

 In 1997, the Emergency Alert System (EAS) came online, replacing the Emergency Broadcast System (EBS), which had been in place since 1963.
 To those old enough to remember broadcast television and radio, the EBS was a ubiquitous part of media life during the Cold War, which was also the era of television as a predominant information-delivery mechanism.
 Like every system, the EBS issued regular tests, and every 20th-century American citizen associated the television or radio voiceover “This is a test of the Emergency Broadcast System” with the ubiquitous shadow of global catastrophe.

 Both EBS and EAS were designed to allow the president of the United States a channel to communicate quickly to the American public in the event of national crisis.
 That mostly meant war in the early days of EBS.
 Later, the system was used to provide notice about other sorts of emergencies, including natural disasters, severe weather, and other local civic emergencies.
 EAS formalized that function, which had become the primary purpose of EBS before its retirement.
-EAS also addressed the profusion of broadcast channels present in the mid-1990s as compared to the 1960s: not just AM and FM radio and broadcast television, but also cable, fiber, digital, and satellite television, satellite radio, and more.
+EAS also addressed the profusion of broadcast channels present in the mid-1990s, as compared with the 1960s: not just AM and FM radio, and broadcast television, but also cable, fiber, digital, and satellite television, satellite radio, and more.

 In 2006, after criticism surrounding government preparedness and response during Hurricane Katrina, President George W. Bush established a new program, the Integrated Public Alert and Warning System (IPAWS).
 IPAWS integrated EAS and the other government warning systems, including National Warning System (NAWAS), an automated telephone warning system; the Commercial Mobile Alert System (CMAS), a warning system for mobile devices; and the National Weather Service’s Weather Radio system.